scuzzydude/asimov/asimov.md

 My grandpa died in April of 2005.
 He'd watched the Astros during their entire existence faithfully, yet never got to see them go to the World Series.
 In October of 2005, the Astros went to the World Series for the first time, where they ended the 86-year *Curse of The Black Sox*, by losing to the Chicago White Sox, the team that had drafted my grandfather.

 I regret my grandpa never got to see the Astros in the World Series.
 What I really wish is that he'd gotten to see Jose Altuve play.
 I think we could have enjoyed being on the same wavelength and watching a genius at work.
-I fondly remember watching a Rockets game with him.
+I remember fondly watching a Rockets games with him.
 We both knew what was going to happen -- *The Dream* was going to dominate, every time he touched the ball.
 I never got to enjoy a baseball game in the same way with him.
-We never aligned our dreams or our delusions on baseball, but we did on *The Dream*.
+We could align our dreams or our delusions on baseball, but we did on *The Dream*.
 That was nice.

 I value baseball now, but I wouldn't have valued it when I was twenty.
 The musicians, writers, inventors and heroes I admired in my youth have changed, though a few have been with me most of my life.